rl-institut/spice_ev/doc/source/charging_strategies_incentives.rst

 Incentive schemes
 =================

-The electricity costs for a location depend on the chosen charging strategy and incentive scheme.
+The electricity costs for a location depend on the chosen charging strategy and the incentive scheme.
 In SpiceEV the current system for charging electricity (the state of the art) can be applied on all strategies.
 Any other incentive scheme can only be applied on the corresponding charging strategy which is based on that incentive scheme.
 The following table gives an overview of the possible combinations.